 Called the “silent destroyers” you should take steps to prevent Formosan termites from getting into your home.
 Try the following prevention tips:

-- Seal all entry points and cracks around your home, water pipes, utility lines.
+Seal entry points and cracks around your home, water pipes, utility lines.

-- Keep slab exposed around perimeter of house.
+Keep slab exposed around the perimeter of your house.

 Ensure your home is properly ventilated including the attic.

 Remove dead trees and roots and old stumps in your yard.